Zombie Ghost Train: Dealing the Death Card

 The band announced their breakup on 26 April 2009 on their Myspace blog.
 Their logo can be spotted on the leather jacket of an extra in the film Harry Potter and the Deathly Hallows – Part 1.

+20th Anniversary Reunion

+In 2025, it was announced that the band would return after a decade to celebrate the 20th anniversary of their debut album Glad Rags & Body Bags, Friday, the 31st of October for Halloween at the Factory Theatre.